-In September 2020, we initiated a rights offering for our common and preferred stock (see below and Note 12 to our Condensed Consolidated Financial Statements), which closed in October 2020, and we realized \$43.6 million in gross proceeds.
-This has enabled us to embark on our plan to realize the value of our approximately \$103 million net operating loss carryforwards ("NOLs") by acquiring potentially profitable businesses or assets.
+In September 2020, we initiated the Rights Offering for our common and preferred stock (see below and Note 12 to our Condensed Consolidated Financial Statements), which closed in October 2020, and we realized \$43.6 million in gross proceeds.
+This has enabled us to embark on our plan to realize the value of our more than \$100 million NOLs by acquiring potentially profitable businesses or assets.
 To protect the NOLs, in August 2020, our Board of Directors adopted a Section 382 rights plan (see Note 11 to our Condensed Consolidated Financial Statements).